lzw108/lzw108.github.io/_pages/about.md

 <!-- I have been a visiting student at [the University of Melbourne](https://www.unimelb.edu.au/) under the supervision of Prof. [Eduard Hovy](https://www.cs.cmu.edu/~hovy/) since April.-->

 Research interests
 ======
 My current research interests focus on Natural Language Processing and Large Language Models.
 Especially affective analysis (i.e. emotion detection and sentiment analysis), and misinformation detection (e.g. fake news, rumors, and conspiracy theories).

+In case of interest in collaboration or joint work, please feel free to reach out via zhiwei.liu@manchester.ac.uk.

 News
 ======